kaisenlinux/manpages-dev/category/ZIP/zstd.md

        chainLog=clog, clog=clog
               Specify the maximum number of bits for a hash chain or a binary tree.

               Higher numbers of bits increases the chance to find a match which usually improves compression ratio.
-It also slows down  compression  speed  and  in‐ creases memory requirements for compression.
+It also slows down compression speed and increases memory requirements  for compression.
 This option is ignored for the ZSTD_fast strategy.

               The minimum clog is 6 (64 B) and the maximum is 29 (524 Mib) on 32-bit platforms and 30 (1 Gib) on 64-bit platforms.